 Aside for the Halkidiki peninsula and the islands of Samothrαki and Thαssos, most of the Greek Islands are perfect to visit during shoulder season and will still cater to tourists.
 While each island has something special to offer, 10 that I highly recommend are Ios, Mykonos, Santorini, Paros, Naxos, Crete, Delos, Corfu, Rhodes and Skiathos.

-Until mid-October, you'll be able to enjoy water sports like windsurfing, Most Greek islands are “open for business” from Easter until mid-October; southerly Crete and Rhodes stretch that to late October. about 6 years ago
+Until mid-October, you'll be able to enjoy water sports like windsurfing, Most Greek islands are “open for business” from Easter until mid-October; southerly Crete and Rhodes stretch that to late October. over 6 years ago